xinxin001/RedAlert/README.md

 3. Clone the repo
 4. Run ```npm install``` in the repo directory
 5. Run ```npm start``` in the repo directory
-6. Connect with Expo QR code, connect using "Tunnel"
+6. Connect with any QR scanner and open project in Expo app

 *If font error appears, run ``` expo install 'expo-font' ```